duleorlovic/myapp/terraform_staging/README.md

 # Terraform capistrano provision on AWS

 This terraform project enable you to deploy using capistrano.
-Quick example what you get (you need ssh access and aws keys elbas keys) To deploy on https://staging.myapp.com/ , you should be able to ssh first
+To deploy on https://staging.myapp.com/ , you should be able to ssh to both worker and app
 ```
 ssh ubuntu@staging-worker.myapp.com
 # ssh through loadbalancer is usually not allowed